Pal’s Photo in a Flash winner September 19th

-Congratulations Emily Darling, you are our Pal’s Photo in a Flash winner for Monday, September 19th!
+Congratulations Missy Chase, you are our Pal’s Photo in a Flash winner for Tuesday, September 19th!

 We select our winners each day and feature the winning photos on News Channel 11 at 5:00 p.m. and 5:30 p.m.